Milling a groove in wood with the router - how it works

 Definition: What is a groove?

-Groove milling is a special milling process in which you mill an elongated recess (groove) into the workpiece to fulfill certain functions or requirements.
-The groove is often used to accommodate another component (e.g. back panel, base, tongue, etc.).
-Visual / design reasons also play a role, for example to make fronts appear slimmer or to visually separate components (V-groove, decorative grooves, etc.).
+Groove milling is a specialized milling process in which you mill an elongated recess (groove) into the workpiece to fulfill specific functions or requirements.
+Often, the groove serves to accommodate another component, such as a back panel, a bottom, or a spring.
+Aesthetic or design considerations also play a role: for example, to make fronts appear slimmer or to visually separate components (V-groove, decorative grooves).

 How can I mill a groove?

-To cut a defined groove in a wooden surface, you usually need a groove cutter (end mill) and a fence or template that specifies the course of the groove.
-A disk grooving cutter (lamello cutter) is particularly suitable for routing a groove on a straight or curved edge.
-Either a stop ring or a stop is used as a guide.
+To mill a specific groove into a wooden surface, you’ll usually need a groove cutter (end mill) and a stop or template that defines the groove’s path.
+A disc groove cutter (Lamello cutter) is particularly well-suited for routing a groove along a straight or curved edge.
+For this, you use either a guide ring or a stop as a guide.

 Preparation: What do I need for groove milling?

-Your workpiece should be non-slip or securely clamped so that it does not slip during milling.
-The selected tool (grooving cutter/disc grooving cutter) must be suitable for the desired groove shape and material.
-You should also ensure compatibility with the machine (shank diameter, speed range, etc.).
-Always use extraction and personal protective equipment (PPE).
+Your workpiece should be non-slip or securely clamped so that it does not shift during milling.
+The tool you choose (a groove cutter or disc groove cutter) must be suitable for the desired groove profile and the material.
+You should also ensure compatibility with the machine (shank diameter, speed range).
+Always use a dust extraction system and personal protective equipment (PPE).

 Material list